 Photo by Austin Distel on Unsplash

-Most retail employees don’t think fun sales training games are possible.
+Most employees don’t think fun sales training games are possible.
 To them, sales is work; there’s no time or way to enjoy it.

 Eighty percent of American consumers consider the combination of speed, convenience, and knowledgeable, friendly service to be the most important part of a positive customer experience.
 These five fun sales training games can strengthen your employees’ skills to ultimately deliver that experience.